 Hypertension, or high blood pressure, is often referred to as the ‘silent killer,’ as it usually doesn’t cause any symptoms until a catastrophe happens such as a heart attack.
 The goal of treating your blood pressure is to lower it, to decrease the chance of a heart attack, stroke, or kidney failure in the future.

 The current goal is to have your blood pressure consistently below 140/90, and if you have had a heart attack or are diabetic, to have it below 130/80.
 120/80 is the optimal blood pressure for everyone and is associated with the lowest incidents of events.
 As with most treatments you should monitor your response to therapy.

-will give you and your doctor a guide to how you are doing, and how close to the above goals you are.
-There are now easy to use home blood pressure cuffs that can be purchased for under $100; the heart center does offer these at a modest price.
+There are now easy-to-use home blood pressure cuffs that can be purchased for under $100; we offer these at a modest price.
 Isolated blood pressure readings in the doctor’s office may be misleadingly high, and home readings over a period of time are more reliable.